East West College is committed to helping students achieve their educational goals.

 There is a non-refundable fee of $25 for applying to East West College.
 Your application will remain active for six months after you submit it, but you will be responsible for all financial, academic and other policies in effect when you actually start classes.

-The estimated cost of textbooks, supplies and a massage table is approximate $1,200 for the 800-hour Program.
+The estimated cost of textbooks, supplies and a massage table is approximately $1200 for the 800-hour Program.
 For your convenience, the EWC Campus Store stocks all of these items.
-You may also obtain these items elsewhere, use textbooks in the library, and use the EWC Practice room (for a nominal linen fee) instead of purchasing a massage table.
+You may also obtain these items elsewhere, use textbooks in the library and use the EWC Practice Room (for a nominal linen fee) instead of purchasing a massage table.

 Additional charges will be incurred for transferring credits, repeating failed courses, dropping courses, taking additional courses outside of the program requirements, missed exams, completing required tutoring sessions, obtaining official transcripts, replacement student ID cards, and returned checks.
 Elective courses may have a lab fee for materials.

-Other expenses such as room and board, transportation and loan origination fees will vary depending on your own needs.
+Other expenses such as food and housing, transportation, miscellaneous personal expenses, initial licensing costs and loan origination fees will vary depending on your own needs.

 Financing Options